-If you can't come to the library, we will bring the library to you!
-The Burbank Public Library provides library service to Burbank residents who cannot come to the library or carry books home due to age, illness (other than contagious disease) or temporary or permanent disability.
-Each homebound person is individually profiled and matched with a volunteer on a one-to-one basis.
-A volunteer will deliver library materials every four weeks on a day and time agreed to with the homebound-borrower.
+If you can't come to the library, we'll bring the library to you!
+The Burbank Public Library provides library service to Burbank residents who cannot come to the library or carry books home due to the infirmities of age, illness (other than contagious disease), or temporary or permanent disability.
+Each homebound person is individually profiled and matched with a volunteer, who will deliver library materials every four weeks on a day and time agreed upon with the homebound borrower.

-- Patrons may borrow unlimited fiction, paperbacks and non-fiction titles.
-Also audio books and Braille cassettes may be borrowed.
+- Patrons may borrow unlimited fiction, paperbacks, and non-fiction titles.
+Audio books and Braille cassettes may also be borrowed.
 Items may not be renewed.